StevenMccracken/feasy/README.md

 * Status code: __400__
 * Formal type: `invalid_request_error`
 * Default message: _One of your request parameters is invalid_
+* Notes
-* Notes: The non-default message will be `Invalid parameters: ` or `Unchanged parameters: `, followed by a comma-separated list of the incorrect parameter __key names__
+  * The non-default message will be `Invalid parameters: ` or `Unchanged parameters: `, followed by a comma-separated list of the incorrect parameter __key names__
+  * In the case of this error occurring while creating multiple assignments at once, the non-default message will be `Invalid parameters: `, followed by a comma-separated list of array indices and specific invalid parameters (separated by periods) for the assignments at those array indices
+    *  In other words, in a scenario where 4 assignments were created at once but the 2nd one was missing a dueDate and had an invalid completed attribute, __and__ the 4th one had an invalid title attribute, the error message would look like this:
+      * `Invalid parameters: 1: dueDate.completed,3: title`

 **[⬆ back to top - errors](#errors-table-of-contents)**
 <a name="login-error"></a>